TemApex/payday2-vtc/README.md

 **Fixable Issues:**
 - Lots of heist specific "You require X item" strings are unchanged.
 These are low priority.
-- I've noticed a few unchanged hints, but these are super low priority.
+- There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".